-Remote access is necessary for Barton Malow, a massive construction firm with a presence in nearly all 50 U.S.
+Remote access is necessary for Barton Malow, a massive construction firm with a presence in nearly all 50 U.S. states.

 In many cases, a branch or remote location for Barton Malow is nothing more than a construction trailer -- not necessarily the most secure of network environments.
 Regardless, project managers, engineers, accountants, sales teams and executives still need to reach critical applications and resources, despite their distant locations.
 The company needs to ensure that access to tools like Outlook, project management applications, accounting applications and human resources files is secure, whether users are in the office or in the field using laptops or PDAs.